Letter to my Neighbors

 My new career path took me to the Caribbean, down south to Venezuela, north to Maine, and all along the East Coast of the United States.
 I met my future husband Andy on the docks in St. Thomas.
 Eventually, we began running yachts together as a team, and we were inseparable from that time forward.
 We married in 1987.
 While we spent winters in the Caribbean, Aquidneck Island became home base in the summer months.
 In the late 1980’s, I achieved my goal of obtaining my Captain’s license and also earned my private pilot’s license, flying out of Newport State Airport.

 Having seen so much of the world, it was easy for us to choose Aquidneck Island as the place we would make our home, start our family, and build our business.
 We were attracted to the small town character and loved the idea of living on an island.
 We initially lived in Newport when we started our small business, Ocean Link, Inc., but after our daughter Savanna was born and our business began to grow, we rented a shop in Melville and bought a modest two-bedroom home in Portsmouth.
 As we worked to build a business out of our years of experience on boats, we decided to fill a void and focus on sanitation systems.
 At the time, Narragansett Bay became one of the country’s first No-Discharge Zones.
 Ocean Link was well positioned to be the expert in helping boat owners retrofit their yachts with tanks to become compliant.
 We also worked with DEM to help them develop a training and inspection program for marinas.
 I see Narragansett Bay as our state’s finest asset and protecting it is critical to our way of life.
-If elected, I will work to discourage any development of offshore drilling off our coastline.
+I will work to discourage any development of offshore drilling off our coastline.

 When my daughter started elementary school in Portsmouth, I thought it was important to be involved in our school system.
 While most moms were involved with fundraising for the PTA, I always preferred to work with the kids.
 For several years I volunteered weekly to read with students who were struggling readers.
 When Savanna was in 4th grade, her class was involved in an elaborate and inspiring class project referred to as “The Bus.
 It was a depiction in prose and graphics of the Civil Rights movement and its founders Martin Luther King, Jr. and Rosa Parks.
 The first school committee meeting that I ever attended was when her class received recognition for their project.
 Coincidentally, this happened at the same time that a fractious debate was beginning to brew in Portsmouth around school funding and property taxes.
 I realized that I could have a voice and advocate for our child and other children by running for School Committee.